www.crexi.com - The Commercial Real Estate Exchange

 A strip of sunset between two tall buildings in Philadelphia

-• Metro Springfield comprises Green, Christian, Webster, Polk, and Dallas Counties.
+• The Springfield metropolitan area includes Green, Christian, Webster, Polk, and Dallas Counties.

 Colorful bridges in Philadelphia's downtown